ram-on/imgurbash2/examples.md

 imgurbash2 -D 5h lobster.png
 ```

 **NOTE**:  The deletion will be executed by backgrounded shell process,
 which means it assumes your computer won't be halted/suspended
 before the time has passed, and you still have external connection
 in order to call imgur API.

+# Configuration File

+Configuration file is located at `$HOME/.config/imgurbash2/config`.
+The
+following variables are kept within such file:

+* `COPY_URL_TO_CLIP`:  Enable/Disable clipboard URL copying.
+* `DISABLE_LOGGING`:  Enable/Disable logging.
+Logs are kept at `$HOME/.imgurbash2.log`